Preparation for the funeral service

 Meeting the funeral director can take place at a location convenient for you.
 Some families need time to think and talk about the details they would like to include in the funeral service while others like to progress quickly so that they can begin to move forward and allow personal time for grieving.

-During the first meeting with the funeral director, specific information is also collected to register the death with the Register of Births, Deaths and Marriages.
-You will be asked basic information about the deceased including full name, address, occupation, place and date of death, children’s names and ages and parents’ names.
+During the first meeting with one of our funeral directors, specific information is also collected to register the death with the Register of Births, Deaths and Marriages.
+You will be asked basic information about the deceased, some include their full name, address, last occupation, age at marriage, place and date of death, children’s names and ages and parents’ names.
 Access to a birth certificate or passport and a marriage certificate may be useful to provide this information, but is not necessary.

 The funeral service location